onerdy/onerdy.com/_projects/scratch-projects.md

 ![Image](https://cdn2.scratch.mit.edu/get_image/project/554777177_100x80.png)
 [Project Link](https://scratch.mit.edu/projects/554777177/fullscreen)\
 [Project Code](https://scratch.mit.edu/projects/554777177/editor)\
 My dad was historically not a fan of technology.
 He did not own a smart phone, computer, or any other high-tech devices.
 However, at some point, I noticed that he was starting to enjoy playing games on my mom's iPhone.
 When he was diagnosed with cancer in 2021, I wanted to do something special for him, so I bought him a tablet and built this custom game just for him.
-It combines two of his favorite hobbies, fishing and slot machines.
-I don't think the game itself was as enjoyable as some of the other professionally-developed games that he played but I know he appreciated the gesture.
-I'm really glad I got to do this before he passed away in early 2022.
+It combines two of his favorite hobbies: fishing and slot machines.

 ---